 The good news is that social media consumption and engagement is up, as many diners are stuck at home and therefore glued to their devices.
-Data from Sprout Social shows an increase in engagements on brands’ social posts of around 44 per day in April, compared to Q1 2020.
+Data from Sprout Social shows an increase in engagements on brands’ social posts of around 44%, compared to Q1 2020.

 Firstly, it’s important to ensure that you’ve got the basics right.
 If you’re pretty well-established on social media, then great!
 Scroll down this page for advice and guidance on how to drive engagement.

 If you’re less au fait with the inner workings of the main social players, or even question why you should use social media at all, then we’ve got you covered.

 - Why not?!
 There are over billion daily users on Facebook alone, with people sharing, posting and liking all manner of content.

 - From snapping their meals to leaving reviews, consumer endorsement and advocacy via social can be really powerful.
 So if you want to grow your customer base, social media is sure to give you that added reach.

 Facebook, Instagram and Twitter: How do I make the most out of each platform?

 - Firstly, consider whether it’s worth your while having a business profile on each of the main social platforms.
 Do you have the resource to manage and regularly update all 3 channels?
 If not, prioritise one or two based on the type of content you’re willing and able to create, your audience demographic and your business objectives.